wbenbihi/hourglasstensorflow/README.md

 This is a WIP repo

 ## Config File
-A 'config.cgf' is present in the directory.
-	It contains all the variables needed to tweak the model.
+A 'config.cgf' is present in the directory.It contains all the variables needed to tweak the model.

 	training_txt_file : Path to TEXT file containing information about images img_directory : Path to folder containing images